| Scott Fuchs

 Twitter: @CoachFuchs | Scott Fuchs bio

-An outstanding offensive lineman himself, he was named to the 1993 Kodak/American Football Coaches Association First Team All-America squad as a senior offensive guard at North Dakota State.
+An outstanding offensive lineman himself, Fuchs was named to the 1993 Kodak/American Football Coaches Association First Team All-America squad as a senior offensive guard at North Dakota State.
 NDSU won three consecutive North Central Conference rushing titles during his three years as a starter.
-He was part of three North Central Conference Championship teams at NDSU in 1990, `91 and `92.
+He was part of three North Central Conference Championship teams at NDSU in 1990, ‘91 and ‘92.
 The 1990 Bison captured the NCAA Division II National Championship.

-Fuchs coached the offensive line at North Dakota State, his alma mater the past five seasons (2009-13).
+Fuchs coached the offensive line at North Dakota State, his alma mater the previous five seasons (2009-13) before coming to Wyoming.

 From 2011 through 2013, Fuchs helped NDSU to a 43-2 (.956) overall record and a 22-2 (.917) Missouri Valley Football Conference (MVFC) mark on way to its three consecutive FCS national titles.
 The 2013 NDSU squad became the first undefeated (15-0) FCS National Champion since Marshall went 15-0 to win the 1996 title.
 That 15-0 record by the Bison also set a North Dakota State school record.
 NDSU extended its winning streak to 24 consecutive games with the 2013 FCS Championship.
 That tied both the FCS and NDSU records for consecutive victories.
 The University of Pennsylvania set the FCS record of 24 consecutive wins from 1992-95.
 Montana later tied the record from 2001-02.
 The NDSU record was originally set from 1964-66.